 - foster good relations between people who share a relevant protected characteristic and those who do not share it

-Following a review of local evidence and consultation with staff held in January 2016 we identified 6 equality objectives for the next 4 years (2016 to 2020).
+Following a review of local evidence and consultation with staff, we have identified four equality objectives.

 We will report on these objectives yearly and will amend and update the objectives accordingly to ensure they reflect the most up-to-date priorities, ambitions and aspirations of the council.